• Home

 I add the seeds of a large vanilla pod to the neutral glaze for extra flavor and an even prettier finish.
 You can also simply dust it with powdered sugar or serve it as is.

-Your Normandy tart is ready to enjoy, bon appétit!
+Your French apple tart is ready to enjoy, bon appétit!

 easy Normandy apple tart recipe